digiexchris/PicoMillPowerFeed/README.md

 There is a vscode compatible dev container.
 It should recommend the extensions required to build this project.

 I will be providing a precompiled .uf2 file to flash to a pi pico so you do not need to install any software to use this. (soon!)

+# Debugging

+the provided launch.json should be most of what you need, assuming you have openocd and gdb-multiarch installed (use the dev container).

+I am experimenting with pyocd as a replacement to openocd: pyocd pack install rp2040